Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 The [PostgreSQL wiki](http://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server) has a page on database tuning.
 The important settings are shared_buffers, checkpoint_segments, and the write-ahead-log settings.
 There are also some settings you want to change specifically for the import.

-The default PostgreSQL settings aren’t great for very large databases like OSM databases.
-Proper tuning can just about double the performance you’re getting.
+The default PostgreSQL settings aren't great for very large databases like OSM databases.
+Proper tuning can just about double the performance you're getting.
 The most important PostgreSQL settings to change are `maintenance_work_mem` and `work_mem`, both which should be increased for faster data loading and faster queries while rendering respectively.
 Conservative settings for a 2GB VM are `work_mem=16MB` and `maintenance_work_mem=128MB`.
 On a machine with enough memory you could set them as high as `work_mem=128MB` and `maintenance_work_mem=1GB`.
-An overview to tuning PostgreSQL can be found on the [PostgreSQL Wiki](https://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server), but adjusting `maintenance_work_mem` and `work_mem` are probably enough on a development or testing machine.[^8]
+An overview to tuning PostgreSQL can be found on the [PostgreSQL Wiki](https://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server), but adjusting `maintenance_work_mem` and `work_mem` are probably enough on a development or testing machine.[^98]

 To edit the PostgreSQL configuration file with *vi* editor: